particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 API using Simple Authentication</p>

 Let's take a simple example.
-Imagine you are the creator of a smart lightbulb that can be controlled via a smartphone app.
+Imagine you are the creator of a smart light bulb that can be controlled via a smartphone app.
 The *customer*, or the end-user of the product, uses the mobile app to create an account.
 Behind the scenes, your mobile app hits the Particle API directly to create a customer.
 Then the customer goes through the setup